Yelp/detect-secrets/README.md

   --stats       Displays the results of an interactive auditing session which
                 have been saved to a baseline file.
+  --report      Displays a report with the secrets detected

+reporting:
+  Display a summary with all the findings and the made decisions.
+To be used with the report mode (--report).

-  --report      Displays a report with the secrets detected --only-real   Only includes real secrets in the report --only-false  Only includes false positives in the report
+  --only-real   Only includes real secrets in the report --only-false  Only includes false positives in the report